 The tour takes about an hour and a half and costs €30 per person (double the price of a regular ticket, but worth it – believe me).
 The ticket also provides one entry to each of the other monuments (except for the Cathedral which you can re-enter as it has no admission fee) within the Duomo complex within 48 hours of the first entry, and is hosted at 10:30 am on Mondays, Wednesdays and Fridays from January to March, and Monday to Saturday from April to December.

-Option 2: If you’re not keen on joining the tour, you can also buy a regular ticket (€15) online or in person at the main ticket office (across the street from the main entrance of the Baptistry), the ticket office in Giotti’s Campanile or the Museum.
+Option 2: If you’re not keen on joining the tour, you can also buy regular duomo tickets online (€15) online or in person at the main ticket office (across the street from the main entrance of the Baptistry), the ticket office in Giotti’s Campanile or the Museum.
 The regular ticket also provides one-time entry into all of the monuments (again, with the exception of the Cathedral).

 Pre-Book Your Entrance Time